Ratayczak/SignalSnap-PyTorch/docs/configuration.md

 ### Interlacing

-With `interlacing=True`, SignalSnap also calculates estimates shifted by half an FFT window.
-This reduces the low weight assigned to samples near the edges of the original window placement.
-The trace must be long enough to contain at least one shifted estimate. `spectral_estimates_max` applies only to unshifted estimates.
+With `interlacing=True`, SignalSnap also calculates estimates shifted by half a physical window (or the corresponding whole-sample offset for sampled input).
+This reduces the low weight assigned to measurements near the edges of the original window placement.
+The observation must be long enough to contain at least one shifted estimate. `spectral_estimates_max` applies only to unshifted estimates.

 The final spectrum is averaged over the available unshifted and shifted estimates.
 Uncertainties are calculated separately for the two groups.
 If both provide an uncertainty, their component-wise